behave/behave/docs/behave.rst

     Directory in which to store JUnit reports.

+.. option:: --runner-class

+    This allows you to use your own custom runner.
+The default is ``behave.runner.Runner``.

 .. option:: -f, --format

     Specify a formatter.
 If none is specified the default formatter is